Epiforge/Extensions/Design/direct-subscription.md

 - a parameter's value, which is replaced by a constant before observation begins
 - a field of a compiler-generated closure type, reached from either of the above

 The third deserves its reasoning written down, because it is what admits the archetype. `person => person.Rank > threshold.Rank` does not compile to that shape; it compiles to `person => person.Rank > closure.threshold.Rank`, so the comparison's right operand is a member access two deep.
-The saving fact is that a compiler-generated closure does not implement `INotifyPropertyChanged`, so **the graph never subscribes to it either.** A reassignment of the captured local goes unnoticed by both mechanisms.
-The fast path is not permitted to be blind to anything the graph can see; it is permitted to be blind to what the graph is already blind to.
+A compiler-generated closure does not implement `INotifyPropertyChanged`, so **the graph never subscribes to it either.**

+An earlier draft continued: "A reassignment of the captured local goes unnoticed by both mechanisms.
+The fast path is not permitted to be blind to anything the graph can see; it is permitted to be blind to what the graph is already blind to."

+**That is false, and it is the load-bearing sentence of this section.** They are not blind in the same way.
+Neither subscribes, but the graph *caches* — `ObservableMemberExpression` for `closure.threshold` evaluates once, at initialization, and has no dependency that can ever wake it, so it holds that value for the observation's life.
+The fast path caches nothing: its compiled delegate dereferences the closure field on every evaluation.
+So a reassignment of the captured local is unnoticed by the graph **permanently**, and unnoticed by the fast path **only until something else wakes it**, at which point it silently adopts the new object while remaining subscribed to the old one.

+`DirectSubscriptionReadsACapturedLocalAfreshOnEveryEvaluation` and `TheGraphKeepsTheValueACapturedLocalHeldWhenTheObservationBegan` pin both behaviours.
+They are deliberately two tests rather than one agreeing test, because the mechanisms do not agree, and that fact should be visible in the suite rather than only here.

+The fast path's behaviour is worse than "reads afresh" makes it sound.
+It stays subscribed to the object the local held at construction and reports a value computed from the object the local holds now — so it is **woken by one object and answers about another**.
+Its value therefore depends on the timing of changes to an input it no longer reads.

+**The graph is not defective here, and that matters for how this gets fixed.** A captured local's reassignment is a plain field write on a compiler-generated class; nothing notifies, and observing what notifies is the library's whole premise.
+The closure is part of what was observed, fixed at the moment of observation, in exactly the way the argument is — nobody expects `Observe(lambda, subject)` to start reporting on a different subject.
+The graph delivers a coherent observation of the closure it was given.
+The fast path delivers an incoherent mixture.

+So the fix is not "make the fast path match the reference implementation."
+It is that **freezing the captured values is the correct semantics**, and the fast path currently fails to implement them.

+**This is a divergence in the direction the contract forbids and it is not yet fixed.** It is not reachable by the differential fuzzer, which never reassigns its captured locals; it was found by reasoning outward from a divergence the fuzzer *did* find, and then confirmed by reading `ObservableMemberExpression`.

+The general shape, which subsumes both discoveries: **the graph evaluates incrementally from cached node values, and the fast path evaluates from scratch.
+Wherever an input is not subscribed — for any reason — the graph freezes it and the fast path does not.** Every instance of this is a divergence, and they must be enumerated rather than met one at a time.

 What that excludes: `person.Manager.Rank`, where `person.Manager` is a member on a type that does notify.
 Its value can be replaced, the object to watch for `Rank` changes with it, and no fixed set of subscriptions can follow.
 That needs the graph, and the analyser must say so.